 - Creating place cards is simple.
 I don’t always use them but sometimes I just like the added decoration it brings to a place setting.
 These are basic card stock with a flower stem attached with washi tape.

 - Wood elements are echoed in the napkin rings, and in the round serving board at the center of the table.
 Serving boards aren’t just for cheese and charcuterie!

 HOSTESS TIP: Find a new use for wooden serving boards.
 Make them part of your centerpiece and top them with candles, flowers, and wine.

 - Speaking of the center of the table, I created a very informal centerpiece with candlesticks, votive candles, and flowers.
 In this arrangement even the bottle of wine becomes part of the decor!

 - Prepare a small tray with ingredients to make a signature cocktail.
 Don’t make the recipe too complicated though.
 A simple drink made of gin and Elderflower lemonade is refreshing and festive.

-This dinner party menu can be prepared ahead of time so you’re not stuck in the kitchen when guests arrive.
+Prepared this meal ahead of time so you’re not stuck in the kitchen when guests arrive.